 These individuals and groups have the option to collect their funds before other unsecured debtors.
 This means that a debtor cannot usually choose who they want to prioritize in debt repayment.

 If your finances have become impossible to manage, bankruptcy may be the best option available.
-To discuss how this legal action may work for you, contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000 today.
+To discuss how this legal action may work for you, contact the Birmingham bankruptcy lawyers of [firm-name], by calling [phone-number] today.